PanDAWMS/panda-docs/docs/source/admin_guide/harvester/plugins/htcondor_plugins.rst

 Attributes of htcondor_submitter
 """"""""""""""""""""""""""""""""

 * ``"CEtemplateDir"``: Path of the directory containing SDF templates, one for each CE flavor.
-Only useful when useCRICGridCE = true, so that harvester selects one of the CEs on CRIC, and get the correct template file in CEtemplateDir according to the CE flavor (also set on CRIC).
+Only useful when useCRICGridCE = true, so that harvester selects one of the CEs on CRIC, and get the correct template file in CEtemplateDir according to the CE flavor (also set on CRIC "ce_flavour").
 Will be ignored if templateFile is set.
 Currently the valid filename of SDF templates under CEtemplateDir should be either *htcondor-ce.sdf* for HTCondorCE or *arc-ce_arc.sdf* for ARC CE REST interface.
 Default is false
 * ``"condorHostConfig"``: Path of JSON config file of remote condor hosts: condor schedds/pools and their weighting.
 For each worker, one of condor hosts in condorHostConfig will be selected, with probability according to the given weight, and harvester will submit **from** this condor host (not to be confused with batch-systems or CEs of the PQ, where submits **to**).
 If set, condorSchedd and condorPool are ignored.
 Default is null
 * ``"condorPool"``: Condor pool name (condor collector).
 If there are multiple condor schedds/pools, use condorHostConfig instead.
 Default is null, i.e. localhost:9618
 * ``"condorSchedd"``: Condor schedd name.
 If there are multiple condor schedds/pools, use condorHostConfig instead.
 Default is null, i.e. localhost